Jonathan-Adly/Jonathan-Adly/README.md

 </p>

 ### 🙋🏽‍♂️About Me
 I’m a software developer and a pharmacist.
-You can contact me on Twitter .
+You can contact me on <a href="https://twitter.com/Jonathan_Adly_"> Twitter</a>.

-I am interested about software development with Django/HTMX and occasionaly write about healthcare & tech in the US.
+I work with mainly Django/HTMX and occasionaly write about healthcare & tech in the US.

 ### 👨🏽‍💻Tech Stack

 I am a Django/HTMX developer!

-### 🚧Finished Projects:
+### 🚧Open to:

-Check out all the projects I did at <a href="https://jonathanadly.com"> JonathanAdly.com </a>.
+I am open to freelance or contracting opporunties.
+You can see completed projects at <a href="https://jonathanadly.com"> JonathanAdly.com </a>.